-[These were the prepared remarks for the pre-race announcements for 2021.
-It was a bit on the cold side so I shortened them up.
-Here for your enjoyment are the complete thoughts of your race director on the morning of the Raven Rocks Run 2021…]
+[These were the prepared remarks for the pre-race announcements for 2022.
+It was a bit on the cold and rainy side so I shortened them up.
+Here for your enjoyment are the complete thoughts of your race director on the morning of the Raven Rocks Run 2022 😉 …]

-Thank you for coming to the return of and 6th annual Raven Rocks Run!
+Thank you for coming to the 7th annual Raven Rocks Run!
 Before we get going onto the course, I wanted to say hello – I am your race director Rob Cummings.
 I have a few items to cover briefly.

-89 of you joined Friends of Trailside Museum as members – over $7,100 raised.
-You can still sign up through January 15, 2022 at the race website’s Trailside Museum link.
+104 of you joined (or renewed) Friends of Trailside Museum as members – over $9,000 raised.
+You can still sign up through at the race website’s Trailside Museum link.

 LAYERS.
 If you have layers on now and you get to the campground (about 1 mile in) and you want to leave your outer layer, we will have volunteers collecting them in bins and returning them to the finish area for you to pick up at the end of your race.